 (Disclosure: Apparently I am WAY lame for making my kids pose with their thumbs out like that, just so you know that it was NOT their idea.)
 Now TWIST.
 And twist, and twist and twist and don’t let go!
 Twist until you are pretty much sick of twisting and someone is complaining of thumb cramps.
 Then twist some more.

 Once it feels pretty tight, the participant less likely to let go should walk their end to the other person’s end, while taking hold of the middle.

 Now for the really exciting part.
 Slowly, without letting go of the loose ends, have the person on the looped end let go.
 You can do it fast, but it’s more likely to get all jumbled up.
 The two twists will twist together on themselves like a really kinky hug.

 Tie a knot in the loose end (all four lengths together) to keep it from unraveling.
 That’s it!
 You are now the lucky owner of a plethora-o-purpose twisty twirly — perfect this time of year to adorn brown paper packages, use as garland or wrap around the tree.

 And as if that weren’t enough excitement for one day…Taos just taught me how to make the perfect bow, which also requires two sets of hands.
-Take a length or several lengths of yarn or ribbon and follow the photos (paying no attention to the hairy man model)…
+Take a length or several lengths of yarn or ribbon and follow the photos (paying no attention to the hairy, half-naked man model)…

 And there you have it!
 Three simple ways to keep your kids occupied, useful and crafty over the next week.
 I’m telling you — let them pick their yarn colors and you may end up with more twisty twirlies than you have presents.
 Have a merry week my friends, and enjoy the making ready.